sipmann/sipmann.github.io/content/ef_core_select_fields.md

 Image: /images/efcore_select_fields.png
 Status: Draft

-So, you use Entity Framework Core and you usualy code your selects like the following, maybe you are getting too much data.
+So, you use Entity Framework Core and you usually code your selects like the following, maybe you are getting too much data.

 ```c#
 var products = Products